Camp on our farm

 Recharging & Connectivity

-We have an electric car charger available for a fixed fee.
+We have an electric car charger available, charged at current electricity rates p/kwh.
 Gadgets and phones can be recharged in our farm kitchen.
 The farmyards have wifi if needed, and the majority of the farm has good mobile reception.